 - The disease was probably brought to Mesopotamia by prisoners transported from Egypt to Assyria during the early part of the seventh century BC, as indicated by a text found in the library of King Ashurbanipal at Nineveh.

-- The worm made a great impression on the classical authors during the Graeco-Roman period although it was not prevalent in Europe, famous Greek writers such as Aelius Galenus (better known as Galen), Agatharchides, Plutarch became acquainted with it while in Egypt and neighbouring countries, such as Galan, Agatharchides, Plutarch who mentioned that it was common around the Red Sea.
-It was called 'dracontiasis' by Galen.
+- The worm made a great impression on the classical authors during the Graeco-Roman period.
+Although not prevalent in Europe, famous Greek writers such as Aelius Galenus (better known as Galen), Agatharchides, Plutarch became acquainted with it while in Egypt and neighbouring countries.
+Galen called the worm 'dracontiasis'.

 - As early as the 9th century AD, Arab-Persian physicians such as Rhazes and Avicenna described the disease in great details and it was called Medina vein.

 The link between the symbol of medicine, the dragon (from where dracunculiasis is derived)and Avicenne work is illustrated (by Velschius, 1624–1677)